 My name is Jim Crary, and I want to serve as your US Congressman in Oregon’s Second Congressional District.
 My goal is, quite simply: “To do the most good, for the most people, who need it the most.”

-I ran in 2016 and am running again because when I looked at my community, I saw that we were being represented by someone who is, for the most part, representing his campaign donors, not his constituents; and that did/does not sit well with me.
-When elected, I am going to only serve and represent the people of Oregon’s Second Congressional District; the large dollar campaign contributors who are being represented now can, “go pound sand”.
+I ran in 2016 and am running again because when I looked at my community, I saw that we were being represented by someone who is for the most part representing his campaign donors, not his constituents.
+That does not sit well with me.
+When elected, I am going to only serve and represent the people of Oregon’s Second Congressional District; the large dollar campaign contributors who are being represented now can, “go pound sand.”
 You know that is true because my campaign is financed 100% from individual donations.
 No corporate money.
 No special interest money.
-No union money (although I support unions).

 I make four promises about my campaign and how I will serve when I am elected: